ThePJB/snowkoban/README.md

  - Snowman balls where you push them and they grow (its a different puzzle game)
  - snow -> water tile
  - 2x1 presents
+ - water -> ice?
+ - evil twin (purple and does opposite movt to you)
+   - what if u move into the same square lol

 ## Juice List (unimplemented)
  - movt particles